Voldemort108X/AdaCS/README.md

-# AdaCS
-An Adaptive Correspondence Scoring Framework for Unsupervised Image Registration of Medical Images
+# An Adaptive Correspondence Scoring Framework for Unsupervised Image Registration of Medical Images